By Tiffany Nakamitsu

 For The North American Post

-Tiffany Nakamitsu is a bilingual marketer at SeekOut, a startup that helps companies hire diverse talent for hard-to-fill roles.
-She also advises on the Board of Directors of Seattle Pride as Governance Chair and founded a Marketing & Communications agency to uplift Japanese small businesses in Greater Seattle.
-Before SeekOut, Tiffany earned a degree in International Studies from the University of Washington and an International Political Economy certificate from the one-year program of King’s College, London, UK.
+Tiffany Nakamitsu is a bilingual marketer at SeekOut, an IT startup that helps companies recruit hard-to-find diverse talent.
+She is also the founder of a marketing agency that uplifts Japanese small businesses in Greater Seattle and serves on the Board of Directors of Seattle Pride.
+Previously, Tiffany earned a degree in International Studies from the University of Washington and an International Political Economy certificate from King’s College London’s one-year program in the UK.